vpapapanagiotou/oblivion-level-manager/README.md

                 'attribute' and 'skill' require a 'name' argument (i.e. name of the attribute or skill whose value is being set).
-                Alternative names: setvalue, set-val, setval, set increase-skill  Usage: increase-skill [value]
+                Alternative names: setvalue, set-val, setval, set increase-skill  Usage: increase-skill name [value]
                 Increase a skill by 1 point.
 Argument 'value' can be used to increase (or decrease if negative) by more points.
                 Alternative names: increase, inc-skill, inc level-up        Usage: level-up att1 att2 att3
                 Level up your character by one level.
-Command arguments are the three, unique attributes that you want to increase during the leveling up.
+Command arguments are the three, unique attributes that you want to improve during the leveling up.
                 Alternative names: levelup, level, up plan            Usage: plan att1 att2 [att3]
                 Set a plan for current level.
 You can choose 2 or 3 attributes to plan